cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 };
 ```

-Now we have all the building blocks to wire the OAuth flow with OIDC provider(Cloudentity authorization platform) to our React app.
+Now we have all the building blocks to wire the OAuth flow with the OIDC provider (Cloudentity authorization platform) to our React app.

 We will use the Cloudentity Auth SDK to handle OAuth authorization (code => token exchange), redirects and
 setting the `accessToken`.
 If an `accessToken` is not available in the local storage, the user